xwinxu/variational-mnist/README.md

 VAE was trained and performed inference on binarized MNIST (handwritten digits) dataset.

 ## Model Definition
-For an i.i.d. dataset with continuous latent variables per data point, the Variational Bayes algorithm optimizes a recognition model (encoder) that performs approximate posterior inference using ancestral sampling.
+For an i.i.d. dataset with continuous latent variables per data point, the Variational Bayes algorithm optimizes a reconstruction network (encoder) that performs approximate posterior inference using ancestral sampling.

 ### Prior
 Latent variable _z_ is sampled from prior distribution on _z_ usuing true parameters theta\*.

 ### Likelihood
 Likelihood of data _x_ (i.e. all 784 pixels of image) is from a conditional distribution on z using true parameters theta\*.
 Here the distribution is a product of independent Bernoulli's whose means are outputted by the generator network (decoder) parameterized by theta.

+## Variational Objective
+Using an closed form expression for two Gaussians.

+### KL divergence
+Like a regularization term, calculates the expected log ratio of approximate posterior from prior.

+### Negative expectated reconstruction error
+Negative log likelihood of datapoints.

 ## Visualizations
 Post training, let's explore the properties of our trained approximate posterior.